TyrionBian/tyrionbian.github.io/_posts/2019-10-16-Model_Feature.md

 <figcaption>Correlation plot</figcaption>
 </figure>

+#### Feature importances

+Once we have trained the model, we can perform further statistical analysis to understand the impact of features on the model output and determine the most useful features based on this.

-There are many tools and techniques that can be used to determine the importance of functionality.
+There are many tools and techniques that can be used to determine feature importance.
 Some technologies are unique to specific algorithms, while others can be applied to various models and are called agnostic models.

-To illustrate the functional importance, I will use the built-in functional importance method for the random forest classifier in scikit-learn.
+To illustrate feature importance, I will use the built-in feature importance method for the random forest classifier in scikit-learn.
 The following code fits the classifier and creates a graph showing the importance of the features.